colour-science/colour-science.org/pages/contributing.rst

                             <div class="checkbox">
                                 <input type="checkbox" value="" />
                                 <label class="strikethrough">Run the
-                                    <em>tag</em> task: It will prompt for tagging the repository accordingly to defined version using
+                                    <em>tag</em> task: It should prompt for tagging the repository accordingly to the defined version using
                                     <a class="reference external" href="https://danielkummer.github.io/git-flow-cheatsheet/">git-flow</a>.
                                 </label>
                             </div>
                             <pre class="code shell">$ invoke tag</pre>
                             <p>A typical tag message for a <em>Colour</em> version is as follows:</p>
                             <pre class="literal-block">Create Colour v0.3.11 version.</pre>
+                            In the eventuality where the tag creation failed, it might be created manually as follows:
+                            <pre class="code shell">$ git tag -a -m "Create Colour v0.3.11 version." v0.3.11</pre>
                         </li>
                     </ul>
                 </dd>